State Aid for Library Construction Webcast Series

 The primary intent of the construction program is to expand library services, collections and programs for all New Yorkers through upgrading and modernizing public library facilities.

-Over the past seven years the State Library has awarded a total of $98 million impacting hundreds of unique library buildings across the state.
+Over the past nine years the State Library has awarded a total of $126 million impacting hundreds of unique library buildings across the state.
 Projects have included: improving access for persons with disabilities, increasing energy efficiency, insuring health and safety, providing increased capacity for the public to access and use new technologies, and providing suitable spaces for community engagement, lifelong learning and library collections.

 Libraries that have improved buildings have been able to partner with other agencies and organizations ex workforce readiness skills, small business development, citizenship, ESOL classes, parenting classes, distance learning to name a few.